 Take it from the fire, continue to stir it for a few minutes, and pass it through a sieve.
 If the custard be suffered to boil, it will curdle.
 Stir again and freeze.

-Two ounces of the best green tea; put the tea into a cup, and pour on it a little cold water in which has been dissolved a small portion of carbonate of soda, about as much as may be placed on a fourpenny piece; let it remain for an hour or two, then add a little boiling water, sufficient in the whole to make a very strong infusion; or the boiling water may be dispensed with, adding more cold water in proportion, and letting it soak longer, when a superior infusion will be obtained; strain it, and add to the cream and eggs.
+Two ounces of the best green tea; put the tea into a cup, and pour on it a little cold water in which has been dissolved a small portion of carbonate of soda, about as much as may be placed on a "fourpenny piece" (less than a pinch or 1/16th teaspoon).

 Aunt Babette's Cook Book (1889)

 Steep two ounces of the best mixed-tea in three pints of boiling cream.
 In the meantime, stir three-quarters of a pound of pulverized sugar and the yolks of twelve eggs or more until thick; add gradually to the cream, boil up at once, strain through a fine sieve, and stir until cold.
 Freeze in ice cream freezer.

 Pour over four tablespoons of Old Hyson tea (or your favorite green tea blend), a pint of cream, scald in a custard kettle, or by placing the dish containing it in a kettle of boiling water to heat, remove from fire, and let stand five minutes.

 Strain it into a pint of cold cream; put on to scald again, and when hot, mix with it four eggs and three-fourths pound sugar, well beaten together; let cool and freeze. —Miss A. C. L., Pittsfield, Mass.